g-ram84/shoppies/README.md

 ## THE SHOPPIES

-A React App submitted by Graeme Chalmers for Shoppify's Front End Developer Internship challenge.
+A React App submitted by Graeme Chalmers for Shopify's Front End Developer Internship challenge.